LukasKri/News-App-MERN-Stack/README.md

 I've created responsive website for news article search, list and preview.
 [GNews API](https://gnews.io/) was used to search for articles from a variety of sources, including Google News.
-Front-end was created with React library and Material-UI components, back-end was created with Node.js and MongoDB Atlas Cloud Database, which logs user actions (search queries and opened articles data) to the cloud database.
+Front-end was created with React library using Material-UI components, back-end was created with Node.js and MongoDB Atlas Cloud Database, which logs user actions (search queries and opened articles data) to the cloud database.
 The app is deployed in [Heroku](https://www.heroku.com/home) cloud service.